fergsmyth/gradle-samples/cpsuite-junit/README.md

 A separate maven repository is used to retrieve the cpsuite dependency which is not held in maven central.

-SampleTestSuite specifies the classname filter to use to identify which tests should be run.
+SampleTestSuite specifies a classname filter that decides which tests should be run.

 A second commented out filter includes only the SampleOtherTest class.
 This is a failing test to show that the filter is working.

 *Note*

-1. Specifying an test include automatically sets scanForTestClasses to false.
+1. Specifying a test include automatically sets scanForTestClasses to false.

 2. Filters work by first finding all included test classes and then applying the exclude filters to that set.